taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 usually sufficient to initially create just a handful of tickets that allow several developers with any appropriate skill sets to contribute.
 More should be written as the tasks are completed, so there is always something available to work on for those interested in contributing.
-And some tasks which initially didn't qualify as INCR tickets because they depended on other work being finished first may be added to the epic as those pre-requisite tasks are completed.
+Tasks which depend on other work being finished first but otherwise qualify as INCR tickets may be created as such, but should immediately have their status marked as ``Blocked`` and be linked to the tickets which are blocking progress.

 Who Can Work on INCR Tickets?
 -----------------------------